What Offshore Jurisdictions have the Best Offshore Corporate Services and Tax Benefits?

 2. Favorable Incorporation Laws - Corporate laws should allow for one Director from any country, have efficient processes, and protect the rights of the vehicle

 3. Stable Currency - The country should have no restrictions on the movement of funds in or out of the country

-4. Strict Privacy Laws - There must be strict privacy laws that protect you from public and governmental scrutiny keeping safe your personal information and accounts and shield you from foreign arbitrage
+4. Privacy Laws - There should be privacy laws that protect you from public and governmental scrutiny keeping safe your personal information and accounts and shield you from foreign arbitrage

 5. Stable Government - Your offshore jurisdiction must be politically and economically stable to ensure continuity and environmental security

 6. Growing Economy - The economy should be open to international markets, transactions and the movements of both physical and physical goods and provide a diverse environment for business and investment

 7. Secure Banking System - There should be a sophisticated banking system offering a diverse range of financial and banking procedures